What is a car service?

 What’s included with a car service?

-We currently offer two different types of car servicing here at cinch (full and major services), but there are three service types in total.
+We currently offer two different types of car servicing here at cinch (standard and full services), but there are three service types in total.

 You can read our full list of exactly what’s included in a cinch service, but we’ve summarised service offerings below.